What Is Prop 213?

 California requires drivers to carry a minimum of $15,000 per person and $30,000 per accident in bodily injury liability coverage, a minimum $5,000 in property damage liability coverage.
 Carrying this coverage can ensure that Prop 213 does not apply to you if you are involved in an accident.

-If you have been injured in a car accident in Glendale or within the surrounding area, contact Legal One Law Group, APC today at (818) 446-2009 for a free case evaluation.
+If you have been injured in a car accident in Glendale or within the surrounding area, give Legal One Law Group, APC a call today at (818) 446-2009 or contact us online for a free case evaluation.
 Also serving clients in Anaheim, Beverly Hills, Burbank, Lancaster, and Downtown Los Angeles.